smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/ERD/README.md

 * The usual description substitutions (& => &amp; etc).
 These get very specific in the sahusland example data and you cannot use CDATA in a description field
 * Functional indexes blow the program and are removed

-Beware that unhandled &lt;, &gt; in the description field will cause parse failure.
+Beware that unhandled &lt; and &gt; in the description field will cause parse failure.